 - Avoid alcohol.

-- Check with your doctor or nurse before taking any over-the-counter medications or herbal supplements.
-This includes medications such as acetaminophen, aspirin, or ibuprofen.
+- Check with your provider before taking any over-the-counter medicines or herbal supplements.
+This includes medicines such as acetaminophen, aspirin, or ibuprofen.

 Severe liver damage, or cirrhosis, can be caused by hepatitis B.